Caribbean Way Smoothie King Recipe

 Find the full recipe with ingredient proportions, detailed instructions, and a video tutorial in the printable form at the bottom of the post.

-Blend the fruit – I grab a blender and toss in the peeled banana chunks, hulled strawberries, papaya nectar and sugar.
-Then, I puree that all up until it’s smooth.
+Blend the fruit – I grab a blender and toss in the peeled banana chunks, hulled strawberries, papaya nectar, and sugar.
+Then I cover the jar and puree it all until it’s very smooth and creamy.

-Add ice – Finally, I add in a cup and half of ice and blend again.
-I always serve this cold!
+Add ice – Finally, I add in a cup and a half of ice and blend again.
+That’s it!

 Recipe Variations

-- Tropical boost – Mix in some mango or pineapple for added tropical flavors.
+- Tropical boost – Mix in some mango, pineapple, or fresh cubed papaya for added tropical flavor.

-- Protein – For a post-workout smoothie, stir in some vanilla-flavored protein powder.
+- Protein – For a post-workout smoothie, stir in a scoop or two of vanilla-flavored protein powder.

-- Ice cream – Turn this into a dessert by adding a scoop of vanilla ice cream.
+- Ice cream – Turn this into a full-scale dessert by adding a scoop of vanilla ice cream!
+You can either blend it up like a fruity milkshake or serve it as a float.

 Serving Suggestions

-I love this smoothie on warm days, or after work when I need a boost of energy to continue along.
+I love this smoothie on warm days or after work when I need a boost of energy to keep going.
 My favorite way to drink this is in a chilled tall glass with a big straw.
 Here are some of my other preferred ways to serve this smoothie:

 - As a smoothie bowl topped with some crunchy granola and coconut flakes.

-- As a quick breakfast paired with some simple over easy eggs.
+- As a quick breakfast, pair it with some simple over easy eggs, or bacon and cheese egg bites.

 Storing

-I generally recommend serving this smoothie as soon as it’s ready, otherwise it gets watery if it sits out.
-You can also freeze this smoothie in an ice cube tray and then blend them up with some milk.
+I generally recommend serving this smoothie as soon as it’s ready; otherwise, it gets watery if it sits out.
+You can also freeze this smoothie in an ice cube tray and then blend it up with some milk.

 Frequently Asked Questions

-For a thicker Caribbean Way smoothie, you can use frozen fruit in this recipe.
-Slice and freeze the banana and strawberries an hour before preparing the smoothies, or you can use store bought frozen fruit.
+For a thicker Caribbean Way smoothie, you can use frozen fruit in place of fresh.
+Slice and freeze the banana and strawberries an hour before preparing the smoothies, or you can use store-bought frozen fruit.

-If the smoothie consistency seems slightly too thick and isn’t blending properly, try adding a splash or two of water at a time and blend again.
+If the smoothie is slightly too thick and isn’t blending properly, try adding a splash or two of water at a time and blending again.

 Help Me Spread the Word about this Fabulous Free Recipe!
 Sharing this recipe link on Pinterest and Facebook is super impactful, and I greatly appreciate it!
 Find the share buttons below the recipe form.